Malphite Build Guide by PsiGuard

 - Activate Brutal Strikes just after using Unstoppable Force to initiate a fight.
 This will let you tank better, improve your Ground Slam, and let you do heavy damage with your auto attacks.

-Ground Slam (E): This AoE spell is great for farming, but also acts like a Frozen Heart on a short cooldown.
-It's a hard counter to AD champions, and a pain in the neck for melee DPS.
-Constantly using this ability in fights will send the enemy carries running, hurt and crippled, while your team mates clean them up.
-You can also use this spell early game to counter any melee harassment.
+Ground Slam (E): This AoE spell is great for farming, but also acts like a mini Frozen Heart on a short cooldown.
+It's a strong counter to AD champions, and a pain in the neck for melee DPS.
+Constantly applying the debuff to enemy fighters or marksmen during a fight will make it difficult for them to fight or kite you effectively due to the attack speed reduction.
+This is your most efficient trading tool against melee champions for its combined damage and debuff.

-- Ground Slam scales with armor, so it will start hurting after you get Sunfire Cape.
+- Ground Slam scales with armor, so it will start hurting more once you complete some armor items.

 - Using Ground Slam with the passive from Brutal Strikes will allow you to farm creeps and push lanes quite quickly.

-Unstoppable Force (R): Undoubtedly Malphite's strongest ability, and one of the best initiators in the game, Unstoppable Force dashes quite far to knock up and damage enemies at a target location.
-Use this ability to initiate team fights, ganks and tower dives.
-Once you hit level 6, your zone will get a lot larger in lane because of this ability.
-If you keep your enemy low, you can completely starve them of farm and/or suddenly charge them and pick up the kill, even under the tower if you like.
+Unstoppable Force (R): Undoubtedly Malphite's strongest ability, and arguably the best initiation spell in the game, Unstoppable Force is a long-ranged dash that knocks up and damages enemies at a target location.
+Use this ability to initiate team fights, ganks and tower dives, or to simply win a close 1v1 fight.
+Once you hit level 6, your lane presence and zone will get a lot larger in lane because of this ability.
+If you keep your enemy low, you can completely starve them of farm and/or suddenly charge them and pick up the kill, even if they're under their tower.
 Having Flash off cooldown will effectively double your zone.

 - Since Unstoppable Force is both a dash and a heavy CC, it's great for initiating ganks or team fights.
-Wait for enemies to group together for maximum effect.
+Wait for enemies to group together and target priority enemy champions for maximum effect.

 - Don't use your ultimate too hastily in lane.
 If you can, save the cooldown for when your target uses an escape spell like Flash, then use Unstoppable Force to follow them.